Skip to main content

 Policing by consent relies on trust, and it takes only one bad experience or one negative headline to destroy that trust.
 Unfortunately, we have had more than one bad experience or one negative headline as far as institutionalised discrimination in the police is concerned.
 The committee heard too many examples of breaches of that trust by individuals.
 Once that trust is broken, it takes concerted effort and no small amount of time to rebuild it.
 The bill is part of that process of reform and of rebuilding that trust.

 I share the concerns that some members have raised that many of the Angiolini review recommendations are not dealt with in the bill.
-I would welcome the cabinet secretary providing further information as to how her Government will approach those, if not today, then in the future.
+I would welcome the cabinet secretary’s provision—if not today, then in the future—of further information as to how her Government will approach those.
 I will not rehearse the points about the elements of the bill, which we have already heard so much about this afternoon, such as the ethics code, the duty of candour and the changes to the PIRC and its governance.
 However, I am interested in the details of the amendments that have been suggested, and I will listen with interest to the cabinet secretary’s closing remarks in that regard.
 I hope that on-going discussions during stage 2 will address some of the questions that Pauline McNeill and others have raised.

 As I said earlier, I believe that, as part of the on-going reform of our police service and the way in which it works, we need to think about how we might divest the police of functions that are better carried out by other agencies and other workers, without the punitive load that the police inevitably bring to every encounter, whether or not they want or intend to.
 Ultimately, we need to ask ourselves whether what we say is the central function of the police—to keep people safe—will ever be compatible with what historically has been its actual raison d’être: to preserve the establishment and the status quo, to protect elites by suppressing some marginalised groups and to resist the transformation of society that we now, in our overlapping crises, need more than ever to survive.